robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

    Return Three Values
        [Return]    a    b    c

-.. note:: The :setting:`[Return]` setting is effectively deprecated and the `RETURN`
+.. note:: The :setting:`[Return]` setting was deprecated in Robot Framework 7.0
-          statement should be used unless there is a need to support also older versions than Robot Framework 5.0.
-There is no visible deprecation warning when using the setting yet, but it will be loudly deprecated and eventually removed in the future.
+          and the `RETURN` statement should be used instead.
+If there is a need to support older Robot Framework versions that do not support `RETURN`, it is possible to use the special keywords discussed in the next section.

 Using special keywords to return
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~